 In general, CCBC will be treated as a PFIC for any taxable year of CCBC in which either (1) at least 75% of its gross income (including its pro rata share of the gross income of certain 25% or more-owned corporate subsidiaries) is passive income or (2) at least 50% of the average value of its assets (including its pro rata share of the assets of certain 25% or more owned corporate subsidiaries) produce, or are held for the production of, passive income.
 Passive income generally includes, without limitation, dividends, interest, rents, royalties, and gains from the disposition of passive assets.
 If CCBC is determined to be a PFIC for any taxable year (or portion thereof) of CCBC that is included in the holding period of a U.S. Holder (as defined in the section of this report captioned "Additional Information - Taxation - United States Federal Income Taxation - General") of CCBC's ordinary shares, the U.S. Holder may be subject to increased U.S. federal income tax liability upon a sale or other disposition of CCBC's ordinary shares or the receipt of certain excess distributions from CCBC and may be subject to additional reporting requirements.
 Based on the composition (and estimated values) of the assets and the nature of the income of CCBC and its subsidiaries during CCBC's taxable year ended March 31, 2013, we do not believe that we will be treated as a PFIC for such year.
-However, because we have not performed a definitive analysis as to our PFIC status for such taxable year, there can be no assurance with respect to the status of CCBC as a PFIC for its current taxable year or any future taxable year.
+However, because we have not performed a definitive analysis as to our PFIC status for such taxable year, there can be no assurance with respect to our PFIC status for such taxable year.
+There also can be no assurance with respect to the status of CCBC as a PFIC for its current taxable year or any future taxable year.
 U.S. Holders of CCBC's ordinary shares are urged to consult their own tax advisors regarding the possible application of the PFIC rules.
 See the discussion in the section entitled "Additional Information - Taxation - United States Federal Income Taxation - U.S. Holders - Passive Foreign Investment Company Rules".
-In addition, CCBC may need to accommodate the loss to KKRCHL if CCBC is determined to be a PFIC, henc
+In addition, CC